iterative/dvc.org/content/docs/start/experiments.md

 Each experiment is given an arbitrary name by default (although we can specify one with `dvc exp run -n`.)
-We can see that `exp-98a96` performed best among both of our metrics, with 100 estimators and a minimum of 64 samples required to split a node.
+We can see that `exp-98a96` performed best among both of our metrics, with 100 estimators and a minimum of 64 samples to split a node.

 > See `dvc exp show --help` for more info on its options.